anderson-optimization/firebase-lib/docs/13-other-resource-interactions.md

 #### Memory Leak Prevention

-Resouce definitions that define global variables are stored in a registry.
+Resource definitions that define global variables are stored in a registry.
 If a lot of resources are dynamically created, for example, via cloning, then after they are no longer needed, their entries in the registry should be cleared to free up memory.